Primark is working to reduce and recycle waste

-We’re committed to reducing fashion waste throughout all areas of our business.
+We’re committed to reducing fashion waste across all areas of our business.
 From the raw materials we source, to the cardboard boxes we transport our goods in and the unsold clothes in our stores, we’re stepping up and doing more to manage our waste and working to recycle as much as possible.

 We’re committed to transforming our business to become circular and more sustainable over the next 10 years.
 We know that a big part of this is ensuring clothes don’t end up as waste in the environment.

 We also want to find a good home for any clothes that we don’t sell.
-In Europe, we’ve been donating our unsold clothing and buying samples to the charity Newlife since 2010 and in the US to Good Delivery since 2015.
+In Europe we’ve been donating our unsold clothing and buying samples to the charity Newlife since 2010 and in the US to Good Delivery since 2015.
 They collect, sort and recycle these clothes to raise funds, which are used to pay for equipment and specially trained nurses to support disabled and terminally ill children and their families.